-The second-generation Acura TLX itself will build on the recent late-first-gen model’s improvements which include the new grille among others.
+The second-generation Acura TLX itself will build on the recent late-first-gen model’s improvements which include a new grille among others.
 Further visual enhancements will consist of some standard bits usually present in performance cars which include a more aggressive front, beefier side skirts, and a similarly executed rear end.
-The conventional TLX with a V6 engine and all-wheel drive costs between $38,000 and $46,000 depending on chosen technology and convenience packages.
-Expect the Type-S TLX to cost even more than that, but not by much.
+The Type S concept itself is pretty production-ready-looking, and quite a stunner at that as well.

 It’s expected they’ll utilize the NSX technology minus the hybrid bits.
 Of course, the NSX’s 3.5L V6 also makes 573 horsepower which is a bit over the top for a luxury mid-size sedan of the TLX’s stature.
-Future 2020 Acura TLX Type-S owners should be more than content if their performance luxury sedan manages to develop 400 horsepower.
-We also know that the next-gen TLX Type-S will sport Acura’s all-new Super Handling All-Wheel Drive which should help with the extra power.
-Also, the Japanese will almost certainly fit the Type-S with upgraded suspension, beefier brakes, and recalibrated steering.
+Future 2020 Acura TLX Type-S owners should be more than content if their performance luxury sedan manages to develop 350 horsepower since that’s what it German competitors (Audi S4 and Mercedes-Benz C43 AMG) currently make.

 02. 2020 RDX

 Despite being a couple of steps in front of its predecessor, the new RDX didn’t come without a few problems of its own.
 A not-so-soft ride will likely remain its main shortcoming throughout this generation’s run, but at least the Japanese can fix the touchpad issues as the new 10.2-inch screen and the RDX’s infotainment system can give their owners a major headache.

 The new RDX doesn’t offer a choice in powertrains, but neither do most of its rivals.
 A 2.0L turbocharged 4-cylinder mill develops 272 horsepower and 280 pound-feet of torque which is more than plenty for a vehicle of its size and weight which, by the way, sits just shy of 4,000 pounds.

-01. 2020 NSX
+01. 2020 NSX Type R

-The rumored Type-S NSX could well be good enough for 641 horsepower if the rumors behind it are accurate.
+The rumored Type R NSX should be good enough for 641 horsepower if the rumors behind it are accurate.
 It should be able to draw all that power from the same powertrain the regular NSX has been sporting since its inauguration back in 2016.
 Speaking of which, a combo of three electric motors and a 3.5L twin-turbo V6 engine are good enough for 573 horsepower and 476 lb-ft of torque at the moment.

 What’s Not in the New 2020 Acura Lineup